 Samuel P. Hershey represents clients in state and federal court litigation, with a focus on bankruptcy litigation.

-Sam also maintains an active pro bono practice.
-He recently led a team that vacated a wrongful murder conviction and is currently representing his exonerated client in a civil suit against New York City and State.
-Sam serves as chairman of Ideas Beyond Borders, a non-profit organization that makes and distributes free, Arabic-language translations of books, articles and videos on topics such as women's rights, scientific advancements and democratic values.
+Sam maintains an active pro bono practice.
+He has vacated the convictions of two individuals who served a combined 45 years in prison for crimes they did not commit, and now represents both clients in related civil suits.
+Sam serves as chairman of Ideas Beyond Borders, a non-profit organization that makes and distributes free, Arabic-language translations of books, articles and videos on topics such as women's rights, scientific knowledge and democratic values.
 Sam has also worked in and out of court to end the practice of female genital mutilation.

 Sam has litigated extensively in the bankruptcy courts of New York and Delaware, and in courts across the country.
 He is admitted to practice in New York and before the Second and Sixth Circuits.